CalebBertrand/fullstack_dev_roadmap/roadmap.md

 ## Frontend

 At this point you've been working with a frontend framework for a little while.
-I would look into these topics to
+I would look into these topics too
 * **Typescript** - if you aren't already using TypeScript, check it out!
 It's super powerful and helpful
 * **Redux** pattern - redux is a design pattern meant to make managing state easier.
 There are various libraries that implement this pattern depending on the framework you use (Redux for React, NgRx for Angular, etc)
 * **Change Detection** - this is the process that your framework of choice uses to determine which DOM changes need to be made after you do stuff to change the state.
 It's good to look into because there are some gotchyas around reference types like arrays and objects.
 The exception to this would be Svelte, because it doesn't do change detection.
 It has a fancy compiler that explicitly manipulates the DOM without having to detect changes.